erickjomp/non-euclidean-distances/README.md

 # non-euclidean-distances

-This repository contains the code of the paper **"Can non-Euclidean distances improve spatial interpolation of precipitation in mountainous regions?"**
+This repository contains the R code and data of the paper **"Can non-Euclidean distances improve spatial interpolation of precipitation in mountainous regions?"**

 <!--
 <p align="center">